FIWARE/tutorials.NGSI-v2/docs/subscriptions.md

 This business logic emits socket I/O events to any registered parties (such as the cash till)

-The cash till has been set to reload if is receives an event - however in this case the prices have not changed yet, so the product prices remain the same - for example a bottle of beer remains at 0.99€
+The cash till has been set to reload if is receives an event - however in this case the prices have not changed yet, so the product prices remain the same - for example apples remains at 0.99€

 #### `http://localhost:3000/app/store/urn:ngsi-ld:Store:002`

 ![](https://fiware.github.io/tutorials.Subscriptions/img/beer-99.png)

-Let's reduce the price of a bottle of beer to 0.89€.
+Let's reduce the price of apples to 0.89€.
 This can't be done programmatically yet, so it has to be done with a curl command as shown:

 #### 2 Request: